Royal intermarriage: Hawaii

-Americas

-Inca Peru

-The Sapa Inca of Peru frequently married their sisters, such between as the children Huayna Capac: Huáscar married Chuqui Huipa, Atahualpa married Coya Asarpay, and Manco Inca Yupanqui married Cura Ocllo.

-During and after the Spanish conquest of the Inca Empire, dynastic marriages began to occur between Inca princesses and Spanish conquistadors.
-The aforementioned Cura Ocllo married Gonzalo Pizarro following the death of her brother-husband, and her sister Quispe Sisa married Francisco Pizarro.

 Morganatic marriage

-Archduke Franz Ferdinand of Austria and his morganatic wife, Countess Sophie Chotek with their children, Sophie and Maximilian.
-Photo, 1904.
+Archduke Franz Ferdinand of Austria and his morganatic wife, Countess Sophie Chotek, with their children, Sophie and Maximilian.

 At one time, some dynasties adhered strictly to the concept of royal intermarriage.
 The Habsburgs, Sicilian and Spanish Bourbons, and Romanovs, among others, introduced house laws which governed dynastic marriages; it was considered important that dynasts marry social equals (i.e., other royalty), thereby ruling out even the highest-born non-royal nobles.
 Those dynasts who contracted undesirable marriages often did so morganatically.
 Generally, this is a marriage between a man of high birth and a woman of lesser status (such as a daughter of a low-ranked noble family or a commoner).
 Usually, neither the bride nor any children of the marriage has a claim on the bridegroom's succession rights, titles, precedence, or entailed property.
 The children are considered legitimate for all other purposes and the prohibition against bigamy applies.